Multimodal Integration Challenges in Emotionally Expressive Child Avatars for Training Applications: Methodology

 \subsection{System Design and Implementation}

 To overcome the limitations of previous systems~\cite{salehi2024theoretical} for emotional expression in AI avatars, this research introduces a novel architecture that integrates Unreal Engine 5 Metahuman~\cite{pan2022research} for high-fidelity facial rendering with NVIDIA’s Omniverse Audio2Face~\cite{nvidia_audio2face_3d} for generating emotionally expressive facial animations from audio input.
+The source code and implementation details for the system described in this study are publicly available~\cite{salehi2025emotionally}.
 Below, we provide a brief overview of these two core platforms:

 \begin{itemize} \item \textbf{Unreal Engine 5 MetaHuman} integrates advanced real-time graphics technologies such as Nanite geometry, the Lumen lighting system, and optimized post-processing to deliver film-quality visuals without compromising interactivity~\cite{EpicGames_MetaHuman, EpicGames_RigLogic_WhitePaper}.
 Using the MetaHuman Creator, researchers can import head scans or digital sculpts and generate fully rigged characters that are customizable in every anatomical detail and exportable at multiple levels of detail (LOD) for deployment across platforms ranging from mobile devices to virtual reality.